Plan Data Limits

-Ioto supports short-term burst traffic above the limit, but if your sustained, aggregate traffic exceeds your limit, offending device will have their sending rate throttled.
+Ioto supports short-term burst traffic above the limit, but if your sustained, aggregate traffic exceeds your limit, the offending devices will have their sending rate throttled.

-Upon receiving a throttle message are received, Ioto will implement an exponential backoff strategy and will slow down the rate of sending.
+Upon receiving a throttle message, Ioto will implement an exponential backoff strategy and will slow down the rate of sending.
 Messages can still be received and Ioto will be fully functional.
-However, the rate of sending will be reduced until the throttled condition is aleviated.
+However, the rate of sending will be reduced until the throttled condition is alleviated.
 This protects your account and your customer's quality of service.
 It also protects you against rogue devices that have been compromised.